How service businesses can leverage mobility for improved customer relationships

 Mobility is now a key part of our lives.
 Smartphones and tablets have disrupted a lot of industries by creating new opportunities to interact with customers, and it is important for service brands to realize and capitalize on the engagement opportunities that exist.

 Customers expect businesses to understand and use this new way of consuming and communicating.
 This shift in mindset spans groups of customers, who are evolving in an always-changing environment, always connected and on the move.
 These are customers that sit in cafés and eateries and want to be able to schedule their IPTV installation, their annual furnace checkup and order a new jacket or sweater that caught their eye when out with friends last night, all at the same time and all from their tablet or smartphone.

 To fulfill these expectations, service businesses have to change the way they’re communicating with these customers.
-The benefit to the customer will be a more personalised approach that will make their lives easier, resulting in increased interaction for the brand.
+The benefit to the customer will be a more personalized approach that will make their lives easier, resulting in increased interaction for the brand.
 By using simple methods, thinking as a customer and considering mobile as a context and not as a channel, service businesses can create a strong and efficient bond with their users, and improve customer relationships through mobility.

 Some tools and methods that service businesses can leverage to improve customer relationships through the use of mobility are: